mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 The presented built-in [Cloud Billing Report](https://cloud.google.com/billing/docs/how-to/reports) page provides:

 * Spending timeline within daily or monthly data granularity
-* Change since the previous billing period
+* Change since the earlier billing period
 * Ability to filter or split the total costs by projects, services or SKUs
 * Insight into discounts, promotions and negotiated savings

-At first, it looks like the cloud billing report plots everything you need, doesn't it?
+At first, it looks like cloud billing report plots everything you need, doesn't it?
 Unfortunately it has many shortcomings.
 Imagine a project with a dozen different data pipelines using the same type of cloud resources.